I am not physically white. When people look at me, they do not think I have any European ancestry.

 Shall we start in the 1400’s when Spain conquered the Philippines and named it after King Philip?
-Or should we go back even further to when the Philippines was mixed with the Chinese or Indonesians or Malaysians?
+Should we go back even further to when the Philippines was mixed with the Chinese or Indonesians or Malaysians?

 My point is, there has always been discrimination and there is a lot in my DNA.